hazelcast/hazelcast-reference-manual/src/Map-Locks.md

 The IMap lock is reentrant, but it does not support fairness.

-Another way to solve the race issue can be acquiring a predictable `Lock` object from Hazelcast.
-This way, every value in the map can be given a lock or you can create a stripe of locks.
+Another way to solve the race issue is by acquiring a predictable `Lock` object from Hazelcast.
+This way, every value in the map can be given a lock, or you can create a stripe of locks.

 #### Optimistic Locking